RWU Law Student ID

 In order to receive your RWU School of Law student ID, you will have the option of getting your ID in person or sending a photo in via email.

 If you plan on having your picture taken in person, please see Tracy Cookinham in the ID Office which is located in the Lower Commons building on the bottom floor.
-She will be available for IDs on Tuesday, August 11th from 7:30am-3:30pm.
+For incoming students, she will be available for IDs during Orientation.

 If you plan on submitting your photo electronically, please email the following items to Tracy Cookinham: